Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Surfaces not properly homotopic to graphs

 Let $\hat{S}^n$ be the space defined by attaching a distinct $n$-sphere at each integer point of the half-line $[0, \infty)$.
 Let $\rho$ denote the half-line in $\hat{S}^n$.
 For a space $X$ and a properly immersed ray $\alpha$ in $X$, by a proper map of pairs $(\hat{S}^n, \rho) \rightarrow (X, \alpha)$ we mean a proper map $\hat{S}^n \rightarrow X$ where the image of $\rho$ agrees with $\alpha$ outside of a compact set.

-\begin{definition} The \textbf{$n^{th}$ proper homotopy group} $\pi^\star_n(X, \alpha)$ of a space $X$ based at a properly immersed ray $\alpha$, consists of equivalence classes of proper maps of pairs $(\hat{S}^n, \rho)$ to $(X,\alpha)$ where two maps of pairs are equivalent when they have representatives that are properly homotopic relative to $\rho$. \end{definition}

-Composition of elements is applied by considering representatives that agree on $\rho$ and composing each pair of $n$-spheres that meet at an attaching point via the usual composition in $\pi_n$.
+\begin{definition} The \textbf{$n^{th}$ proper homotopy group} $\pi^\star_n(X, \alpha)$ of a space $X$ based at a properly immersed ray $\alpha$, consists of equivalence classes of proper maps of pairs $(\hat{S}^n, \rho)$ to $(X,\alpha)$ where two maps of pairs are equivalent when they have representatives that are properly homotopic relative to $\rho$.
+Composition of elements is applied by considering representatives that agree on $\rho$ and composing each pair of $n$-spheres that meet at an attaching point via the usual composition in $\pi_n$. \end{definition}

 For any two rays $\alpha, \beta$ that go to the same end of $X$, Brown showed $\pi^\star_n(X, \alpha)$ is naturally isomorphic to $\pi^\star_n(X, \beta)$ so that we may consider the proper homotopy group to depend on a choice of \textit{end} $e$ which we denote by $\pi^\star_n(X, e)$.